volrath/treepy.el/README.md

 - `treepy-insert-left` loc item

-  Inserts ITEM as the left sibiling of this LOC'S node, without moving.
+  Inserts ITEM as the left sibling of this LOC'S node, without moving.

 - `treepy-insert-right` loc item